Endometriosis Ultrasound

 Test Details

-An endometriosis ultrasound allows your provider to see inside your pelvic cavity, where your reproductive organs are.
-Your provider may order a transrectal ultrasound, which can show endometrial tissue on the back of your bladder.
-Usually, your provider will order a transvaginal ultrasound, which offers a close-up view of your organs most affected by endometriosis, like your ovaries, bladder, and intestines.
+An endometriosis ultrasound allows your provider to see inside your pelvic cavity, which offers a close-up view of your organs most affected by endometriosis, like your ovaries, bladder and bowel.
 For a transvaginal ultrasound:

-• The wand will release sound waves that record the structures and shapes inside your pelvic area, including your organs and cysts like endometriomas.
+• The wand will release sound waves that record the structures and shapes inside your pelvic area.

 • The technician will move the wand gently so that it can record structures from different angles while it’s inside your body.